 Why start a book club?
 It’s a great way to meet your neighbors and cultivate some familiarity with those you may not know as well.
 Reading is an activity no one ever seems to have the time for, but making it part of your social calendar means you’ll be more inclined to stick with this good habit.
 And, if you enjoy entertaining, it’s a perfect way to try some new food and drink recipes sitting on your Pinterest board!

 Prime your space

-Choose a perfect spot in your home for your club to meet and ensure it’s primed for a social gathering. in a spacious make a nice focal spot, or sunny breakfast nooks in an open concept kitchen could work beautifully.
-If you’re hoping for a more formalized atmosphere, a great room or could work well.
-A off your kitchen or the airy breakfast nook is ideal for a more relaxed affair.
+Choose a perfect spot in your home for your club to meet and ensure it’s primed for a social gathering.
+Cozy fireplaces in a spacious great room make a nice focal spot, or sunny breakfast nooks in an open concept kitchen could work beautifully.
+If you’re hoping for a more formalized atmosphere, a great room or dining area could work well.
+A sunroom off your kitchen or the airy breakfast nook is ideal for a more relaxed affair.

 Once you’ve chosen your spot, ensure it’s free of clutter and has enough seating to comfortably fit all of your guests.
 Flat table or counter space is useful for drinks and snacks, and having ample napkins as well as an easy to find trash bin is key for keeping the mess to a minimum.

 Depending on the size of the gathering you’re hoping to attract, you could limit your club to just a handful of close friends and neighbors or extend it to include more guests.
 Fliers at your local gym, library, schools, and other prime gathering areas are good places to advertise if you don’t mind attracting a large group.
 Ensure you keep a handle on the guest list by requiring all participants to sign up via a free online service, such as Google Forms.
 Then, keep that email list handy for future communications.